rithmschool/intermediate_javascript/unit-02/05-async-javascript.md

 #### [⇐ Previous](./04-ajax-with-jquery.md) | [Table of Contents](./../readme.md) | [Next ⇒](./06-design-patterns.md)

-# Async JavaScript

 ### Objectives:

 By the end of this chapter - you should be able to

-- Define what AJAX is and how it is used with jQuery
-- Describe how jQuery manages asynchronous code with callbacks and deferreds
-- Explain some drawbacks to using AJAX and why it can not be used to communicate with some APIs
+- Define key terms like threads, parallelism and concurrency
+- Use callbacks, promises, generators and ES2017 async functions to handle asynchronous code

 ### Key Definitions + How JavaScript Works